bazibuhejm/covid-19_data-set-Group-IV/README.md

 ## Data exploration
 Initially data was chosen from kaggle.com, however some of the data was not complete enough and had to be exchanged for more complete data.

 ## Data Analysis
 Using unsupervised machine learning, a dataset of more that 25 different factors will be processed in order to determine which variables hold the most significant correlation with lower death rates.

+## Training and testing
+The main thing we are looking at is how many clusters we want to have.
+While looking at our first iteration, we found that china is in a class of its own, so further analysis will be needed there.

+## Why unsupervised machine learning
+We chose the unsupervised model mainly because we are looking to cluster up countries based on their overall handling of covid 19 and the vaccinations they use.
+The major downside of unsupervised learning is the results we receive are less accurate than a supervised model.

 ![image](https://github.com/bazibuhejm/covid-19_data-set-Group-IV/blob/main/Vac%20VS%20Death%20VS%20GDP.PNG)